HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Discussion

 \section{Discussion}

-With the proposed artifact, we aimed to answer our research question: ``How can early-stage software startups define hypotheses to support experimentation?''
+With HyMap, we aimed to answer our research question: ``How can hypotheses be systematically defined in early-stage software startups to support experimentation?''
 To verify if the artifact reached this goal, we proposed analyzing the criteria: utility, quality, and effectiveness.

 Regarding utility, the technique used in the startups as described in Section~\ref{sec:evalution} demonstrated its capability of eliciting hypotheses even though, as more mature the startup becomes, the higher the probability that teams have already confirmed the hypotheses.
 Nevertheless, the technique identified hypotheses not validated, even for the startup on the stabilization stage.
 Besides that, all founders mentioned the value of having a graphical overview of their business.
 For instance, such visualization may help communicate product aspects to other stakeholders like a marketing agency.
 We can also expect that teams could use the map as a living document updated according to how the startup progress and validates or updates hypotheses about its product, customers, and market.